The disconnect dilemma

 NEXT STEPS

-Conduct interviews and diary studies to understand real everyday experiences across different contexts and locations (urban renters, families, students)
+Conduct interviews and diary studies to understand lived everyday experiences across different contexts and locations (urban renters, families, students)

-Prototype more intuitive circular solutions with end-consumers, including clearer packaging labels, accessible reuse programs, or city initiatives like “one stop” recycling
+Prototype intuitive circular solutions with users, including clearer packaging labels, accessible reuse programs, or city initiatives like a “one stop shop” for recycling and reuse

-Perform UX audits of online reuse programs and government recycling services using best user experience practices to evaluate how these services could be improved
+Perform user experience audits of online reuse programs and government recycling websites applying usability principles to evaluate how these services could be improved

 REFLECTIONS